f3-factory/F3com-data/pingback/main.md

 protected bool enabled ( $url )
 ```

-This is a _protected_ function used internally by inspect() and listen() or by child classes.
+This function returns TRUE if the given URL points to a pingback-enabled resource.

-This function returns TRUE if the given URL points to a pingback-enabled resource
+This is a protected function used internally by inspect() and listen() or by child classes.